khaledjalloul/snake-game_react/README.md

 ### Auto Solver

-Click 'Auto Solve' to let the snake find the apple on its own using the A* path finding algorithm.
+Click 'Auto Solve' to let the snake find the apple on its own using the **A\* path finding** algorithm.

-### Demo
+## Demo

-Play the game yourself on [this link](https://khaledjalloul.github.io/snake-game_react) hosted by Github Pages.
+A demo of the game is available online on Github Pages using [this link](https://khaledjalloul.github.io/snake-game_react).